voxel51/fiftyone/examples/fiftyone_in_10/fiftyone.md

 # `fiftyone.Dataset/Sample/Field/DatasetView`

 Two sentence summary:
-> `Dataset`s are made of `Sample`s which contain `Field`s, all of which can be dynamically created, modified and deleted. `DatasetView`s allow one to easily view and manipulate subsets of `Dataset`s.
+> `Dataset`s are composed of `Sample`s which contain `Field`s, all of which can
+be dynamically created, modified and deleted. `DatasetView`s allow one to easily view and manipulate subsets of `Dataset`s.

 The fundamental `fiftyone` object that a user interacts with is the `DatasetView`.
 Users are constantly creating and chaining commands on views.